TheSoundCoder/GameChatBalancer/Manual.md

 #### Noise reduction (green)
 Cheap potentiometers / sliders can cause noise.

-*What is noise?* - The Arduino / Seeed XIAO microcontroller reads the analog resistor value of oyur potentiometer resulting in values between 0-1023.
+*What is noise?* - The Arduino / Seeed XIAO microcontroller reads the analog resistor value of your potentiometer resulting in values between 0 and 1023.
 If you do not touch your potentiometer this value should be static.
 If you turn your potentiometer to the middle position this value should be ~512.
 A cheap potentiometer has a higher tolerance meaning that this value will not be static but will vary for example between 508 and 516.

 *Why is noise bad?* - To reduce the traffic on the Com port and to reduce the CPU load of your PC, the Arduino sketch is implemented in a way so that a new value is only sent to the pc if it does not exactly match the value before.
 No turn on the potentiometer -> No change in values -> No data is sent to the PC -> GameChantBalancer Systray application keeps sleeping.
 Noise will cause a constant stream of new values between the Arduino and your PC and might cause an increased CPU load as the volume settings for applications are constantly modified.